falkr/ttm4115/pages/tools/tools-stmpy.md

 * [Source Code on Github](https://github.com/falkr/stmpy)
 * [Jupyter Notebooks with Examples](https://github.com/falkr/stmpy-notebooks)

+## STMPY Example Notebooks

+The [Jupyter Notebooks with Examples](https://github.com/falkr/stmpy-notebooks) contain some more advanced topics that you can study to consolidate and expand your knowledge on state machines:

+* **Buffered Text To Speech:** We build a state machine that controls a text-to-speech synthesis.
+This is interesting also in general since you learn about do-activities which let us execute long-running operations.
+We also use deferred events.
+* **Passing Data to Actions:** An example how actions (functions in Python) can have input data.
+* **Polling with Two State Machines:** Here we create two state machines, one that is constantly polling the value of a sensor, and then notifying another state machine.
+It illustrates how one state machine can take care of some behavior (here constantly checking a sensor) and communicate with another state machine.
+* **Audio Recording and Playback:** This is a more specific example on how to record and playback audio, and have a state machine for control of this.

 ## STMPY Components

 Have a look at the [STMPY Components repository](https://github.com/falkr/stmpy-components).
 It provides examples how to make a component that contains state machines and that communicates via MQTT and JSON.